 The difference between 3D and 4D ultrasound

-4-D is similar to 3-D, but it shows the movement, so you can see your baby opening and closing it’s eyes. the two types of imaging are frequently used because of their many advantages that enable mother to follow the pregnancy and determine very accurate details about the condition of the baby to check for his safety and to detect the presence of any birth defects in the fetus or disabilities, In addition, it gives the father and mother the opportunity to keep an up close on their child's growth, movements and behavior, and they can get a full-examined video of their unborn child!
+4-D imagine is like 3-D imaging, but it adds the aspect of time, so it shows movement.
+Parents to be can see their baby opening and closing its eyes for example or it spreading its fingers and toes.
+The two imaging types are frequently used during pregnancy.
+They provide many advantages like enabling a mother to follow her pregnancy and the treating physician to determine very accurate details about the condition of the baby like the presence of birth defects, disabilities or developmental anomalies.
+It also gives the mother and father the opportunity to keep an up close on their child's growth, movements and behavior.
+Imagine what a precious memory it is to have is a full examination video of your unborn child!

 Best time for 4d ultrasound

-The best time for 4d ultrasound of the pregnant woman is between the 26-32 week of pregnancy, as the fetus at this time is moving freely and its body are well visible, allowing the doctor to take a clear picture of him and his movement.
-It should be noted that the sex of the fetus can be known between the 19th and 24th weeks of pregnancy, which can be confirmed through this examination as well.
+The best time to do a 4D ultrasound during pregnancy is between 26-32 weeks, as the fetus during these weeks is still moving freely and its body visible as an entity.
+This allows the doctor to take a clear look at its development and movements.
+It should be noted that the sex of the fetus can be determined as early as 16 weeks of pregnancy through both 3D and 4D imaging.